 Meet Past State Regent of Iowa Anna Baxter.
 Anna Baxter was the first National Regent from the State of Iowa, we honor her and her work with Catholic Daughters of the Americas.
 Anna continued with the Catholic Daughters to become the National Regent from 1968 to her death in 1970.
 Anna was instrumental in the Institution of several Courts in Wisconsin and Iowa.

 She was one of the “Decade of B’s: Buckley, Ballard and Baxter” as put in the book published by the Catholic Daughters of the Americas in 2003, “The Catholic Daughters of the Americas, A Century in Review”.
 If you ever get the chance to get your hands on this book you will learn a lot of history of the Catholic Daughters.
-This book is available to purchase through your court at the National Office in New York and your State officers will have some at Anna Baxter Day in Iowa City on June 24, 2018.
+This book is available to purchase through your court at the National Office in New York.

 Anna (Boyle) Baxter had seven younger siblings and grew up in Darlington, Wisconsin.
 She married Frank Baxter in 1913 after completing college at the University of Wisconsin, teaching English at a high school and being an assistant Principal.
 They moved to Iowa so that their three high school aged children would attend a Catholic High School in Dubuque.
 Anna was a Catholic Daughter in Wisconsin and worked to get the Wisconsin Catholic Daughter State Court going in 1923.
 She was Wisconsin’s first State Regent.
 While in Wisconsin she was nominated in 1925 as a national director and continued as director when she moved to Iowa.
 She later became a State Regent in Iowa.